On quantizations of complex contact manifolds: Microdifferential algebras on

-Let $\she_M$ be the sheaf on $P^*M$ of microdifferential operators (see~\cite{S-K-K,Kashiwara1986,Kashiwara2003}, and also~\cite{Schapira} for an exposition).
-Recall that, in a local coordinate system $(x)$ on $M$ with associated local coordinates $(x;[\xi])$ on $P^*M$, a microdifferential operator $P$ of order $\leq m$ has a total symbol
+Let $\E_{P^*M}$ be the sheaf on $P^*M$ of microdifferential operators (see~\cite{S-K-K,Kashiwara1986,Kashiwara2003}, and also~\cite{Schapira} for an exposition).
+Recall that $\E_{P^*M}$ is a central $\C$-algebra filtered by the order of the operators.
+In a local coordinate system $(x)$ on $M$ with associated local coordinates $(x;[\xi])$ on $P^*M$, a microdifferential operator $P$ of order $\leq m$ has a total symbol

-and that the product structure is given by the Leibniz formula:
+and the product structure is given by the Leibniz formula: